Neph-Oo/lua-ipfs-api/README.md

 Or ```luarocks doc luaipfs```.

 Some useful informations can be found on the ipfs website.
-The API reference is here: https://ipfs.io/docs/api/.
+You can found official api reference here: https://ipfs.io/docs/api/.

-De la doc en français est également disponible à cette adresse: https://wiki.gauf.re/p2p/lua-ipfs-api (wip)